ruby-hammer/ruby-hammer/_posts/2011-5-11-HammerBuilder-introduction.markdown

 ### Conclusion

-Template engines are slightly faster than `HammerBuilder` when template does not content a lot of inserting or partials.
+Template engines are slightly faster than [`HammerBuilder`](https://github.com/ruby-hammer/hammer-builder) when template does not content a lot of inserting or partials.
-On the other hand when partials are used, `HammerBuilder` beats template engines.
-There is no overhead for partials in `HammerBuilder` compared to using partials in template engine.
-The difference is significant for `Erubis`, `Tenjin` is not so bad i did not find any easy way to use `Tenjin` in Rails 3 (I did some hacking).
+On the other hand when partials are used, [`HammerBuilder`](https://github.com/ruby-hammer/hammer-builder) beats template engines.
+There is no overhead for partials in [`HammerBuilder`](https://github.com/ruby-hammer/hammer-builder) compared to using partials in template engine.
+The difference is significant for `Erubis`, `Tenjin` is not so bad, but I did not find any easy way to use `Tenjin` in Rails 3 (I did some hacking).

 So which one is better?
 It dependent on how much your rendering is fragmented or dynamic.

-> But I thing It is save to say, `HammerBuilder` is comparable in speed with templates or even better.
+> But I thing It is save to say, [`HammerBuilder`](https://github.com/ruby-hammer/hammer-builder) is comparable in speed
+> with templates or even better.
 > There is a rich API on top of that, I am happy with the results. **What do you think?**